 An $8 million advertising blitz has been launched in the US as activist groups seek to curtail the growing power of tech companies and support regulations on artificial intelligence.

-The campaign, called Protect What’s Human, is funded by the Future of Life Institute, a non-profit that describes itself as promoting the idea of steering “transformative technology towards benefiting life and away from extreme large-scale risks”.
+The campaign, called Protect What’s Human, is funded by the Future of Life Institute, a non-profit group that says it promotes the idea of steering “transformative technology towards benefiting life and away from extreme large-scale risks”.

-The narrator then says that machines can't raise children, and that “we should have a say” in the future of AI.
+The narrator then says machines cannot raise children, and that “we should have a say” in the future of AI.

-In another 60-second spot, a narrator says “our hands built America”, adding “the most important intelligence is human, and that's why hands that built this country must build what comes next.
-A concluding text reads: “Protect what's human, regulate AI.”
+In another 60-second video, a narrator says “our hands built America”, adding that “the most important intelligence is human and that's why hands that built this country must build what comes next".
+Concluding text reads: “Protect what's human, regulate AI.”

 Before taking a prominent role in the continuing advertising campaign, Ms Garcia testified before Congress while calling for the technology sector to be held more accountable.
 She has even had an audience with Pope Leo XIV.